dbuzon/dbuzon/README.md

 <br/>
  -->

-I'm a Computer Science student at University of São Paulo and I'm currently learning frontend development.
+I'm a Computer Science student at University of São Paulo and I'm currently learning web development, more specifically frontend development, but I also want to learn backend so I can become a FullStack Developer in the future.

 Here you can see the projects I've made 😊.